-▶ Smart Auto This mode is available only when the BIOS supports the xHCl controller in the pre-boot environment.
-This mode is similar to Auto, but it adds the capability to route the ports to xHCl or EHCl according to setting used in previous boots (for non-G3 boot) in the pre-boot environment.
-This allows the use of USB 3.0 devices prior to OS boot. xHCl controller enabling and rerouting should follow the steps in Auto, when previous boot routs ports to EHCl.
-Note: This is the recommended mode when BIOS has xHCl preboot support.
-(Default)
+Smart Auto This mode is available only when the BIOS supports the xHCI controller in the pre-boot environment.
+This mode is similar to Auto, but it adds the capability to route the ports to xHCI or EHCI according to setting used in previous boots (for non-G3 boot) in the pre-boot environment.
+This allows the use of USB 3.0 devices prior to OS boot. xHCl controller enabling and rerouting should follow the steps in Auto, when previous boot routs ports to EHCI.
+Note: This is the recommended mode when BIOS has xHCI pre- boot support.
+(Default) N Auto RIOS routes the sharable ports to EHCL controller.
+Then it uses ACPL protocols to

-▶ Auto BIOS routes the sharable ports to EHCI controller.
-Then it uses ACPI protocols to provide an option to enable the xHCl controller and reroute the sharable ports.
-Note: This is the recommended mode when BIOS does NOT have xHCl pre-boot support.

-➤ Enabled All shared ports are eventually routed to the xHCl controller during the BIOS boot process.

-If BIOS does not have pre-boot support for the xHCl controller, it should initially route the sharable ports to the EHCl controller and then prior to OS boot it should route the ports to xHCl controller.
-Note: OS has to provide support for the xHCl controller in this mode.
-If the OS does not provide support, all sharable ports won't work.

-The USB 3.0 ports are routed to the EHCl controller and the xHCl controller is turned off.
-All USB 3.0 devices function as High Speed devices regardless of xHCl software support/availability.
+- Auto BIOS routes the sharable ports to EHCI controller.
+Then it uses ACPI protocols to provide an option to enable the xHCI controller and reroute the sharable ports.
+Note: This is the recommended mode when BIOS does NOT have xHCI pre-boot support. - Enabled All shared ports are eventually routed to the xHCI controller during the BIOS boot process.
+If BIOS does not have pre-boot support for the xHCI controller, it should initially route the sharable ports to the EHCI controller and then prior to OS boot it should route the ports to xHCI controller.
+Note: OS has to provide support for the xHCI controller in this mode.
+If the OS does not provide support, all sharable ports won't work. - Disabled The USB 3.0 ports are routed to the EHCI controller and the xHCI controller is turned off.
+All USB 3.0 devices function as High Speed devices regardless of xHCI software support/availability.

-Audio Controller
+∽ Audio Controller